 2. Don’t neglect your finances.

-If you’re thinking about divorce, you need to immediately begin to set aside money for the all the expenses involved.
+If you’re thinking about divorce, you need to immediately begin to set aside money for all the expenses involved.
 Make copies of all your financial documents and legal records before your divorce proceedings begin.
-These documents should include bank and investment statements, wills, trusts, tax returns, property deeds, insurance policies and vehicle titles to name a few.
+These documents should include bank and investment statements, wills, trusts, tax returns, property deeds, insurance policies, and vehicle titles to name a few.
 Keep these copies in a secure location not accessible by your ex.

 3. Don’t immediately tell everyone you are getting a divorce.

 Emotions are running high, it’s perfectly normal to want to let others know what’s going on in your life.
 You may desperately want support, you may not want to suffer in silence, or you may just want to punish your partner and embarrass them.
 This doesn’t mean that you have to keep your a divorce secret from everyone, you just need to decide who you tell and why.